 Entry fees are payable by credit card or Paypal to VTIFF and are non-refundable.
 Fees for foreign entries should be paid by credit card or Paypal in U.S. dollars, again payable to VTIFF.

 Accepted films must be available in the designated exhibition formats: BluRay or DCP.

-Accepted films may screen in limited engagement theatrically prior to Festival exhibition, but cannot already be involved in clearly monetized distribution deals in the USA, e.g., iTunes, Netflix, Amazon, Hulu, Cable VOD, PBS broadcast or cable telecast, prior to October 18, 2018.
-Distribution deals concluded prior to the Festival but that don't go into effect until after the Festival do not affect consideration for acceptance at VTIFF.
+Accepted films may screen in limited engagement theatrically prior to Festival exhibition, but cannot already be involved in clearly monetized distribution deals in the USA, e.g., iTunes, Netflix, Amazon, Hulu, Cable VOD, prior to October 16, 2019.
+Distribution deals concluded prior to the Festival but that don't go into effect until after the Festival do not affect consideration for acceptance by the Made Here Showcase.

 Notification of acceptance will be emailed.
 We ask you not to call the Festival office.
 All correspondence will be done through email and only with the original submitter.

 If your film is selected, you will be asked to provide a digital press kit which includes: headshot and brief bio of director, color and/or B&W stills from the film, brief description of the film (75 words max) and a video trailer (downloadable and cleared for use on the Festival website).

-The date, time and location of the screenings of films are solely at the discretion of the Vermont International Film Festival.
+The date, time and location of the screenings of films are solely at the discretion of VTIFF and VPBS.